-One of the best ways to offer kids real life opportunities is through Citizen Science Projects where they can learn firsthand what is happening in the world!
+One of the best ways to offer kids real life science opportunities is through Citizen Science Projects where they can learn firsthand what is happening in the world!

-I know that the name 'citizen scientist' can sound kind of, well, super research-y but it's really not -- there are hundreds of great projects that any of us can be involved with no matter what our age or background.
+I know that the name 'citizen scientist' can sound kind of, well, super research-y but it's really not -- there are hundreds of great projects that any of us can get involved with no matter what our age or background.

-12 Citizen Scientist Projects for Kids
+Hands-on Science for Kids: 12 Citizen Scientist Projects

 The true definition of a citizen scientist project is one where everyday citizens help to collect and/or analyze data for an active science study or research opportunity.

-Getting involved is easy -- each of the websites we're featuring today has an online submission form or an app where you can upload observations from your phone.
+Getting involved is easy -- each of the websites we're featuring today has an online form or an app where you can upload observations from your phone.

 And there's so many great learning opportunities for kids as they get involved in REAL LIFE science work!